Tips for your CV

 If they ask for an email directly to the employer then make sure you attach your CV and use the email as the covering letter.
 A good idea is to also attach your letter as a properly formatted and written letter and not just a bunch of email text.

 In an era of electronic job postings and e-CVs, they may ask for a scannable version of your CV.
 If this is the case, copy a version of your CV into the body of the email, removing any fancy fonts and layouts first.
 Make sure that this version of your CV contains the key words from the job advert or description.
 If they ask for sales experience, etc. make sure these words appear.
 If you don’t, then you will fall at the first hurdle, as this is what they are scanning for.

 Don’t forget to also attach a copy of your original CV and covering letter, just in case.

 If they ask for a handwritten CV make sure you use a black pen, as this will copy and scan better.
-The employer may distribute your CV, and there is nothing worst than trying to read a poor copy when there are lots of CVs to get through.
+The employer may distribute your CV and there is nothing worse than trying to read a poor copy when there are lots of CVs to get through.